2610 Pioneer Avenue

 Coming Up

 Tuesday, May 14 – 7 to 8:30 PM – Modern Hebrew for Beginners Class.
-This is a 12 week class taught by Matani Ravenna, in person and via Zoom.
-Please register at [email protected].
+This is a 12 week class taught by Matani Ravenna. , in person and via Zoom.
+This class will be Zoom only.
 Zoom link: https://us02web.zoom.us/j/87204213079 Meeting ID: 872 0421 3079

 Wednesday, May 15 – 6:30 PM – Board Meeting via Zoom.

-Friday, May 17 – 7 PM – Erev Shabbat service led by Rabbi Halfon, in person and via Zoom.
+Friday, May 17 – 5:30 PM – Celebration of Yom HaAtzmaut – Israeli Independence Day.
+Israeli Dinner catered by Noam’s Table at 5:30 PM, followed by Erev Shabbat service at 7 PM led by Rabbi Halfon, in person and via Zoom.
 We’ll open the Zoom meeting at 6:30 so people can chat.
+The dinner starts at 5:30.
 Services begin at 7:00.
 Zoom info: https://us02web.zoom.us/j/84687533228.
 Meeting ID: 846 8753 3228.

 Sunday, May 19 – 3 to 4:30 PM – Israeli Dancing.
 New dancers are welcome.